rakutentech/laravel-request-docs/README.md

 ```

 # Route grouping
-You can add a `@LRDtags` parameter to the description of your controller to group the routes on the dashboard.
-Endpoint grouping is still done by routes and these tags will only be used as a friendly name for viewing the dashboard.
+You can add a `@LRDtag` parameter to the description of your controller to group the routes on the dashboard.
+Endpoint grouping is still done by routes and these tag will only be used as a friendly name for viewing the dashboard.
 @LRDTags is used to generate documentation in OpenAPI format
 Example of using it in the controller: